UWOrbital/OBC-firmware/README.md

 ```

 ### Flashing
-To flashing the RM46 (our microcontroller), we use Uniflash.
+To flash the RM46 (our microcontroller), we use Uniflash.
 Open Uniflash and select the appropriate device and connection.
 #### **RM46 Launchpad:**
 - Device = LAUNCHXL2-RM46
 - Connection = Texas Instruments XDS110 USB Debug Probe